My cat has a lengthy history of bringing me "gifts."

 thanks to that oval hole, so

-the motor and lead-screw assembly can be loosely installed (with some parts
+the whole assembly can be loosely installed (some parts clamped into place),

-allowed to find it's own least-stress position then screwed/bolted into that
+find it's own optimal position then screwed/bolted into that position.

 Yes, I could have used any number of motor driver ICs, but to stay in touch with my